ankitagoel11/Twitter-News-Channels-Analysis/README.md

 # Twitter-News-Channels-Analysis

 ## If you want to run the code provided in this repositry, get your own twitter API keys and save them in a config.txt file in the same folder where you plan to run the code.
-You will need consumer_key, consumer_secret, access_token, access_token_secret parameters.
+You will need consumer_key, consumer_secret, access_token, access_token_secret parameters ( available on developer.twitter.com).
 If you need any help to set it up, please email me and I will be happy to help.
+T

 Python script to perform a sentiment analysis of the Twitter activity of various news outlets, & findings are visually presented.